Nitwel/CAH/README.md

 # CAH by Nitwel

-This is the sourcecode of https://playcah.de
+This project is now maintained under [Nitwel/playCAH](https://github.com/Nitwel/playCAH).

-This projects goal is to bring Cards Against Humanity into the web.
+The projects goal is to bring Cards Against Humanity into the web.
 The website is run with Vue and the backend persists of a python websocket server.

 It can be played with more than 8 players and more or less supports usage via the phone.